viamrobotics/docs/docs/program/sdks/do-command.md

 ---
-title: "Using the Do Commands with Viam's SDKs"
+title: "Using the Do Command with Viam's SDKs"
-linkTitle: "Do Commands"
+linkTitle: "Do Command"
 weight: 40
 type: "docs"
-description: "Using extra parameters with Viam's SDKs."
+description: "Using the do command with Viam's SDKs."
 icon: "/services/img/icons/sdk.svg"
 tags: ["client", "sdk"]
 ---

-Viam offers software development kits (SDKs) in popular languages which

-Outline:
-- talk about how to use extra parameters in Python and Go
-- talk about background in Go

-TODO: what should structure on this look like?
+- Use do command